-Gently slide an opening pick between the antenna flex cable and the top of the speaker.
-This portion of the flex cable is lightly adhered in place.
+- Use an opening pick to gently separate the adhered portion of the antenna flex cable from the top surface of the speaker. - i This portion of the flex cable is lightly adhered in place.
 If necessary, apply a little heat from an iOpener or hair dryer to soften the adhesive.
-This will make it easier to separate the flex cable safely.
+This makes it easier to separate (and re-adhere) the flex cable safely.

-• Use the point of a spudger to pry up and disconnect the diversity antenna flex cable from the logic board.
+Use the point of a spudger to pry up and disconnect the antenna flex cable from the logic board.

-- Slide an opening pick under the antenna flex cable to hold the socket down. - Use the point of your spudger to pry up and disconnect the antenna flex cable from its socket, using the opening pick to hold the socket down. - Reconnecting this cable can be tricky.
+- Use the point of your spudger to pry up and disconnect the other end of the antenna flex cable from its socket, next to the Lightning Port. - Reconnecting this cable can be tricky.
 Make it easier by using your tweezers to hold the flex cable so the connector aligns with its socket.
-Then, gently press straight down on the connector with the flat of your spudger until it clicks into place.
+Then, gently press down on the connector with the flat of your spudger until it clicks into place.